Available Psychology Scholarship Opportunities

 Deadline

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of scholarship varies and is payable in the form of a tuition waiver.

 Background

 The Max Hutt Scholarship is funded through an endowment.
-This fund is to be used to provide scholarships to outstanding students demonstrating significant financial need as determined by the Office of Enrollment and Student Services of Nova Southeastern University.
+This fund is to be used to provide scholarships to academically strong students demonstrating significant financial need as determined by the Free Application for Federal Student Aid (FAFSA).

 Eligibility